treellama/homebridge-http-rgb-push/README.md

 'homebridge-http-notification-server'.
 This allows the device to modify the switch's status by pushing the new status instead of Homebridge pulling it.
 This can be realized by supplying the `notificationID`.
-To get more details about the push configuration have a look at the [README](https://github.com/Supereg/homebridge-http-notification-server).
+To get more details about the push configuration have a look at this [README](https://github.com/Supereg/homebridge-http-notification-server).

 `service` is one of `['Light', 'Switch']`.